Macromux/java-applets-on-android/README.md

 ![Acode](assests/com.foxdebug.acode.jpg)

-_Go to (Three-dots>Files), Select a Directory as root Directory for Acode_.
+_Go to (Three-dots>Files), Select a Directory as root Directory for Acode.
-Where your files are kept.
+Where your files are kept_.